Bosutinib

+Bosutinib is available as a generic medication.

 Medical uses

-Bosutinib received US FDA and EU European Medicines Agency approval in September 2012, and March 2013, respectively for the treatment of adults with Philadelphia chromosome-positive (Ph+) chronic myelogenous leukemia (CML) with resistance, or intolerance to prior therapy.
+Bosutinib received US Food and Drug Administration (FDA) and EU European Medicines Agency approval in September 2012, and March 2013, respectively for the treatment of adults with Philadelphia chromosome-positive (Ph+) chronic myelogenous leukemia (CML) with resistance, or intolerance to prior therapy.

 Contraindications

 Bosutinib has two known absolute contraindications, which are: known hypersensitivity to bosutinib and liver impairment.

 Interactions

 Bosutinib is both a substrate and an inhibitor of P-glycoprotein (P-gp) and CYP3A4.
 Hence P-gp and CYP3A4 inhibitors may increase plasma levels of bosutinib.
 Likewise CYP3A4 inducers may reduce plasma concentrations of bosutinib.
 It may also alter the metabolism and uptake (into the GIT by means of its P-gp inhibitory effects) of other drugs that are substrates for P-gp and CYP3A4.

 WEE1 kinase domain in complex with bosutinib.